2010 Comprehensive review (PubMed).

 Actinomyces are everywhere in the environment and help plant material rot.

-Lumpy jaw, empyema, lung abscess, abdominal and uterine infections (usually due to an old IUD.
+A. israelii: Lumpy jaw, empyema, lung abscess, abdominal and uterine infections (usually due to an old IUD.
 Some IUD's can be left in for years and they can wander, perforating the uterous) as well as the odd other organ infection.
 These infections are indolent and often present like a malignancy.

 If you are concerned about lumpy jay, make sure the pathologist does the proper histopathology: "Twelve serial sections for each case were cut from the paraffin blocks, individually collected on positively charged slides to obtain good section-to-slide adhesion, and stained with hematoxylin and eosin (H&E) and periodic acid-Schiff (PAS).
 Histopathological examination of the serial sections allowed the identification of bacterial colonies consistent with actinomycetes in 22 cases (32 %).
 The proposed histopathological examination allowed the retrospective diagnosis of cervical actinomycosis in one-third of clinical specimens that remained misdiagnosed following traditional H&E examination (PubMed)."